 Yet, beyond the expression of complex mathematics, there are deeper meanings to Islamic tiling patterns: they express the worldview and spiritual insights of the culture and the tradition that created them.
 More than simply decorations, they are an expression of some of the principles that the culture holds most sacred.
 Other authors have written on the cosmological meaning of the numbers five and ten and the symmetry and patterns associated with those numbers.
 But no one has yet explored the metaphysical and cosmological meaning of the quasi-crystalline structure that Lu and Steinhardt have found in different Islamic tiling designs.

 A spandrel from the Darb-i Imam Shrine in Isfahan.
 The pattern is formed of small girih tiles, and the much larger girih-tile pattern is highlighted in dark lines by the craftsmen.
 What cosmological meaning is expressed here?
 (Photo from Steinhardt and Lu’s article)

-The Radius Foundation is sponsoring the creation of an integrated work, based on these traditional Islamic patterns in five- and ten-fold symmetry, whose structure we have only recently begun to understand.
-This new work will explore these designs as sacred art that expresses metaphysical and cosmological meanings.
+The Radius Foundation welcomes proposals for an integrated work, based on these traditional Islamic patterns in five- and ten-fold symmetry, whose structure we have only recently begun to understand.
+This new work would explore these designs as sacred art that expresses metaphysical and cosmological meanings.
 We believe that the geometrical structure and cosmological meaning of these designs can be seen more clearly in light of each other.
-The book will unfold the metaphysical and cosmological meanings of these patterns in five- and ten-fold symmetry, explaining their expressions of a profound understanding of God, His creation, and our place in it.
+This project would unfold the metaphysical and cosmological meanings of these patterns in five- and ten-fold symmetry, explaining their expressions of a profound understanding of God, His creation, and our place in it.